Crumbed Lamb Cutlets

 Are Crumbed Lamb Cutlets with Caper Mayonnaise suitable for leftovers?

-Crumbed Lamb Cutlets can be refrigerated for up to 3 days.
+Crumbed Lamb Cutlets can be refrigerated for up to 3 days in an airtight container.
 Reheat in the microwave (the coating will soften).
 Not suitable to freeze.

 Print